-The differences between the House and Senate budgets will be reconciled by a legislative conference committee during the month of June, so that a final version can be enacted by the Legislature and sent to the Governor for his approval prior to the start of the new fiscal year on July 1, 2017.
-Any adjustments to the projected fiscal 2018 tax revenue estimate on which the fiscal 2018 budget is based are expected to be resolved by the Legislature and the Governor during this process.
-The Executive Office for Administration and Finance and the Department of Revenue will be evaluating fiscal 2018 tax revenue estimates in light of the below-benchmark revenue performance in fiscal 2017, and anticipate that tax revenue projections for fiscal 2018 will be reduced by an amount yet to be determined.

-It is not unusual for the Commonwealth's budget process to extend briefly into the next fiscal year, with final enactment of the budget occurring in early or mid-July.
+The Governor's budget recommendation has been filed with the Legislature for consideration in accordance with the Commonwealth's annual budgeting process.
+The House of Representatives generally approves its version of the budget in late April, and the Senate generally approves its version in late May.
+The differences between the two versions are then reconciled by a legislative conference committee during the month of June, so that a final version can be enacted by the Legislature and sent to the Governor for his approval prior to the start of the new fiscal year on July 1.
+It is not unusual for the budget process to extend slightly into the next fiscal year, with final enactment of the budget occurring in early or mid-July.
 Interim budgets are typically enacted to provide funding after the end of the fiscal year until the full budget can be enacted and approved by the Governor.